MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 The cluster's total extents merge capacity (as shown by [.show capacity](../management/diagnostics.md#show-capacity)) is calculated by:

-`Number of nodes in cluster` x `MaximumConcurrentOperationsPerNode`
+`Number of nodes in cluster` x `Concurrent operations per node`

+The effective value for `Concurrent operations per node` gets automatically adjusted by the system in the range [`MinimumConcurrentOperationsPerNode`,`MaximumConcurrentOperationsPerNode`].

 > [!Note]
-> * The effective capacity gets automatically adjusted by the system in the range [`MinimumConcurrentOperationsPerNode`,`MaximumConcurrentOperationsPerNode`].
 > * In clusters with three or more nodes, the admin node doesn't participate in doing merge operations.
 The `Number of nodes in cluster` is reduced by one.

 ## Extents Purge Rebuild capacity